Kinetic/kinetic-c/README.md

 The [project Makefile](Makefile) can be used as a reference for developing a Makefile-based project for building for a custom Kinetic Storage C client driver and/or a high-level C library.

+The C library currently does not support Windows at this time because of existing library requirements.
+If you need Windows please post an issue.

 Kinetic Protocol Support
 ------------------------
 Built using: